Working Papers

 In linear regression analysis, it is common to use instruments to address measurement error in the regressor.
 However, bias can still arise if the measurement error correlates with either the true variable, other regressors, or the instrument.
 This paper develops a sensitivity analysis framework for linear instrumental variables (IV) models that accounts for such concerns.
 We establish bounds for the parameter of interest using a set of sensitivity parameters that restrict the consistent deviations of the measurement from the true variable.
 We illustrate our methods in an empirical study that uses twins data to analyze the effect of schooling level on wages.

-Testing Beta Pricing Models with Latent Factors, with Kunpeng Li, Qi Li, and Guofu Zhou
+Testing Beta Pricing Models with Latent Factors, with Kunpeng Li, Qi Li, and Guofu Zhou (Revise and Resubmit, Management Science)

 [Abstract] | [SSRN]